-In response to criticism of LACTATES's methodology, Jones revives the persistent suspicions (by some) surrounding Dr. Rivers's original single center trial, even casting aspersions on the care delivered at Henry Ford, noting Rivers's original control group mortality was "20% higher than any septic shock mortality reported in the recent literature."
+In response to criticism of LACTATES's methodology, Jones raises suspicions about Dr. Rivers's original single center trial, even casting aspersions on the care delivered at Henry Ford, noting Rivers's original control group mortality was "20% higher than any septic shock mortality reported in the recent literature."
 Jones also suggests peculiarity of Dr. Rivers's data collected between 1997 and 2000, calling it "markedly different than any other septic shock population reported in the world’s literature" and wondering if "systematic selection bias was a significant problem in the their study."
+Ouch.

-As reported in the Wall Street Journal, prominent academics have wondered publicly about the dramatic benefit seen in Dr. Rivers's original study, particularly about the less-than-perfect clarity initially as to whether he included all patients properly according to intention-to-treat.
-Rivers has repeatedly assured everyone that no patients were cherry-picked or excluded.
-But a medical resident at Henry Ford doing a follow-up study raised a red flag as to the integrity of the original data, pointing out there were 25 patients who should have been included and had they been, would have reduced or eliminated the trial's findings.
-The hospital performed its own internal analysis of the data, and publicly announced everything was on the up-and-up -- but declined to share the primary data with anyone on the outside, the WSJ story says.
-Since Rivers and his hospital have had a longstanding complex relationship with Edwards Lifesciences, makers of the SvO2 monitoring catheter, the whole thing is redolent with intrigue.
+As reported in the Wall Street Journal, other prominent academics have wondered publicly about the dramatic benefit seen in Dr. Rivers's original study.
+According to the WSJ piece, a medical resident at Henry Ford doing a follow-up study raised a red flag as to the integrity of the original data, suggesting there were 25 patients who should have been included and had they been, would have reduced or eliminated the trial's findings.
+The hospital performed its own internal analysis of the data, and publicly announced everything was proper -- but declined to share the primary data with anyone on the outside, the WSJ story says.
+Since Rivers and his hospital had (at one time) some kind of relationship with Edwards Lifesciences, makers of a central venous monitoring catheter, the whole thing is redolent with intrigue.